adobe/aem-rockstar-website/README.md

 # AEM Rockstar on Edge Delivery Services (aem.live)

-A website for the AEM Rockstar competition, hosted on Adobe's Edge Delivery Services.
+A website for the AEM Rockstar competition, hosted on Adobe's Edge Delivery Services with Document Authoring

 ## Environments
 - Preview: https://main--aem-rockstar-website--adobe.aem.page